cgarbin/cgarbin.github.io/_posts/2022-07-23-vision-transformers-properties.md

 ## Catching up with recent developments

-Transformers are an active area of research.
+Transformers are moving fast.
+These are some places I use to keep up with recent developments.

 - Yanni Kilchner reviews recent papers on his [YouTube channel](https://www.youtube.com/channel/UCZHmQk67mSJgfCCTn7xBfew).
 It is a great place to go after reading a paper to check your understanding and insights you may have missed on a first pass.
 - [AI Coffe Break with Letitia](https://www.youtube.com/c/AICoffeeBreak) distills papers into short videos (about ten minutes or so).
 It's the ideal format to review the essence of papers.